MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/configure_docker_daemon.md

 ## Docker Configuration File

-The preferred method for configuring the Docker daemon on Windows is using a configuration file.
+The preferred method for configuring the Docker Engine on Windows is using a configuration file.
 The configuration file can be found at 'c:\ProgramData\docker\config\daemon.json'.
 If this file does not already exist, it can be created.

 Note – not every available Docker configuration option is applicable to Docker on Windows.
 The below example shows those that are.
-For complete documentation on Docker daemon configuration, including for Linux, see [Docker Daemon]( https://docs.docker.com/v1.10/engine/reference/commandline/daemon/).
+For complete documentation on Docker Engine configuration, including for Linux, see [Docker Daemon]( https://docs.docker.com/v1.10/engine/reference/commandline/daemon/).

 ```none
 {